CZ-NIC/yangson/docs/schemanode.rst

 used as anonymous groups of schema nodes contained in an **augment** or **uses** statement if this statement is conditional, i.e. has a **when** substatement.

+.. class:: SchemaTree

+This class is a subclass of :class:`GroupNode`.
+Each instance represents the root node of a schema tree (main tree, RPC operation or action, input or output node, or notification).

 .. class:: DataNode